Jtoosh/chess/notes.md

 - What methods do I know of to handle exceptions that avoid me editing any code further up the object model?
 Are those methods helpful or harmful in the broader scope of my application?
 - Is not editing code further up the object model a sure possibility, or does it appear to be maybe a light necessity, with how I constructed the object model?
 - Is there a way to simply slightly adjust the error handling I already have to account for these `SQLException`s and `DataAccessException`s?

+My temporary fix for this issue was to make DataAccessException inherit from RuntimeException instead of exception, because that is what all of the other exceptions do that I handle.

+My current status is that I have enabled the server to create the DB and tables on startup if they don't already exist, and I have one method in the SQLUserDAO passing its positive test.
+I just need to keep developing the other methods, driven by the tests.

+The big obstacles I found was formatting the SQL commands correctly, there were some details that slipped my mind.
+That may have been due to my watching the SQL videos while on the treadmill.
+Some obstacles included forgetting to include columns after SELECT, forgetting closing parenthesis in long table creation commands, and some others.
+The slides, W3Schools, and JavaDoc was helpful.

+I also got tripped up thinking the Result set was observing a _column_ at a time, but remembered that the cursor points to a _**row**_.
+The column is selected in the `.get()` methods.